gnpy.tools

 gnpy.tools.cli_examples._path_result_json(pathresult)

-Load common configuration from JSON files
+Load common configuration from JSON files, merging additional equipment if provided.

 gnpy.tools.cli_examples.path_requests_run(args=None)